Arquivotheca/PDOS/s370/readme.txt

 Welcome to PDOS/390 (and friends).

 This distribution comes with the PDOS operating system installed on a 3390.

-You will need to dump the 3390-1 disk image (pdos00.199), restore it to a real 3390, then zap the SYS1.PDOS dataset at location 7FC.
+If you wish to run on real iron, you will need to dump the 3390-1 disk image (pdos00.cckd), restore it to a real 3390, then zap the PDOS.SYS dataset at location 7FC.
 Note that there is an eyecatcher "ZAPCONSL" just before the location.